CocoaHeadsNL/jobs/_posts/2015-02-17-Full-stack-developer-Xebia.markdown

 Do you want to join us in our journey?
 Just send your CV including an original and motivating cover letter to [Charlene Benjamins (cbenjamins@xebia.com)](mailto:cbenjamins@xebia.com) and we'll be in touch.
 Please mention CocoaHeadsNL.

-For more information about Xebia and our jobs: [https://xebia.com/careers/](https://xebia.com/careers/) Please mention CocoaHeadsNL when applying.
+For more information about Xebia and our jobs: [https://xebia.com/careers/](https://xebia.com/careers/)